thosgood/this-weeks-finds/markdown/251-300/week281.md

 Later Hirschhorn and Hunt extended their result to cover all *non-*convex equilateral tilings, but this has never been published.

-Presumably this page is based on Hirschhorn and Hunt\'s work:
+Presumably this page is based on Hirschhorn and Hunt's work:

-54\) MathPuzzle, The 14 different types of convex pentagons that tile the plane, available at <http://www.mathpuzzle.com/tilepent.html>
+54\) MathPuzzle, The 14 different types of convex pentagons that tile the plane, available at `http://www.mathpuzzle.com/tilepent.html`

 For more discussion visit the [*n*-Category Café](http://golem.ph.utexas.edu/category/2009/10/this_weeks_finds_in_mathematic_42.html).